Diffeomorphisms of 4-manifolds with boundary and exotic embeddings: Abstract

 \section{Abstract}

-We define family versions of the invariant of 4-manifolds with contact boundary due to Kronheimer and Mrowka and using this to detect exotic diffeomorhisms on 4-manifold with boundary.
-Further we developed some techniques that has been used to show existence of exotic codimension-2 submanifolds and exotic codimension-1 submanifolds in 4-manifolds.
+We define family versions of the invariant of 4-manifolds with contact boundary due to Kronheimer and Mrowka and use these to detect exotic diffeomorphisms of 4-manifolds with boundary.
+Further, we show the existence of the first example of exotic 3-spheres in a smooth closed 4-manifold with diffeomorphic complements.